2018 Illinois Senate election: District 20

-Democrat Iris Martinez has represented the 20th district since 2003.
-The 20th includes all or parts of Albany Park, Avondale, Belmont Cragin, Hermosa, Old Irving Park, Portage Park and Logan Square.
+Democrat Iris Martinez had represented the 20th district since 2003.
+The 20th includes all or parts of Albany Park, Avondale, Belmont Cragin, Hermosa, Old Irving Park, Portage Park, and Logan Square.
 On November 27, 2017, Martinez filed to run for reelection.
-She is facing a primary challenge from Chicago resident Bart Goldberg.
+She faced a primary challenge from Chicago resident Bart Goldberg.

 District 21

-Republican Michael Connelly has represented the 21st district since 2013.
-The 21st district Carol Stream, Lisle, Warrenville, Wheaton, Winfield, West Chicago and Naperville.
+Republican Michael Connelly had represented the 21st district since 2013.
+The 21st district Carol Stream, Lisle, Warrenville, Wheaton, Winfield, West Chicago, and Naperville.
 On November 27, 2017, Connelly filed to run for reelection.
 Naperville resident Laura Ellman was the sole Democratic candidate.

 District 23

-The 23rd district spans northern DuPage County and includes all or parts of Addison, Bloomingdale, Bartlett, Carol Stream, Glendale Heights, Hanover Park, Itasca, Villa Park, West Chicago, Wayne and Wood Dale.
-Democrat Tom Cullerton has represented the district since was first elected to the Illinois Senate in 2012.
-The 23rd district is the third most Republican seat held by a Democrat.
-Cullerton has filed to run for reelection.
-Republican Seth Lewis, Cullerton's 2016 opponent, has filed for a rematch.
+The 23rd district spans northern DuPage County and includes all or parts of Addison, Bloomingdale, Bartlett, Carol Stream, Glendale Heights, Hanover Park, Itasca, Villa Park, West Chicago, Wayne, and Wood Dale.
+Democrat Tom Cullerton had represented the district since was he first elected to the Illinois Senate in 2012.
+The 23rd district was the third most Republican seat held by a Democrat.
+Cullerton filed to run for reelection.
+Republican Seth Lewis, Cullerton's 2016 opponent, filed for a rematch.